Frameworks are many but the best ones cannot be ignored and PHP is one of those. The web development framework has been one of the...

 - Laravel vs Spring Framework – An In-Depth Comparison

-The open-source and lightweight framework is mainly used to create modern Java-based enterprise applications.
-Speaking in terms of the application level, developers use spring to get the infrastructural support that mainly focuses on the business logic.
+The open-source, server-side and lightweight framework is mainly used to create modern Java-based enterprise applications.
+Speaking in terms of the application level, developers in order to focus well on the business logic make use of spring to get the infrastructural support.

 What does spring incorporate?
 Well, here you get a group of full-stack modules or projects such as Spring Boot, Spring MVC and Spring Cloud, which is also called Spring Family.
 Also, it has a great community.